The Pisco Punch is one of the few classic Pisco Cocktails with a long history. Not many cocktails are made with the popular brandy from South America.

 I have a theory it is compounded of cherub’s wings, the glory of a tropical dawn, the red clouds of sunset, and fragments of lost epics by dead masters.

-Despite everything, the drink tasted almost lemonade-like.
-That led to speculation about a secret ingredient.
+Despite everything, the drink tasted practically like lemonade.
+That led to belief about a secret ingredient.
 Some say that, perhaps, Nichols had mixed cocaine into his concoction.
-But nothing can be proven now.
+It was never more than speculation, though.
+No evidence actually indicates that cocaine was part of the mix.

 Either way, the Pisco Punch is back and now served without any potentially mysterious ingredients.
 So grab your shaker and mix a delicious Pisco Punch.